Pixboost/website-hugo-theme/site/content/terms-of-service/index.md

 6. You can start using the Service immediately without payment if you chose the “Free” Plan.

-7. For the Plans “Lite”, “Basic”, and “Advanced”, you have to provide credit card details on submission.
+7. For the Plans “Basic”, “Advanced”, and “All Included” you have to provide credit card details on submission.
 Payment for a Plan is deducted at the beginning of the next month after each Billing Period.